 I am a classical pianist with a deep affinity for the works of Chopin, Schumann, Liszt, and Rachmaninoff.
 I am an avid traveler and scuba diver, voracious reader of history, and fine wine enthusiast.
 I also enjoy snow skiing, tennis, and precision marksmanship.
 I live in Vancouver, Washington with my wife, and our two daughters and chocolate Havanese dog.

 I am a sole practitioner attorney.
 For my larger cases, I often co-counsel with another attorney.
-Rather than formally partnering with other senior attorneys or hiring junior associate attorneys, my approach has been to associate with independent attorneys whom I carefully select and present to the client for approval as additional counsel-of-record on a case-by-case basis.
+Rather than formally partnering with other senior attorneys or hiring junior associates, my approach has been to associate with independent attorneys whom I carefully select and present to the client for approval as additional counsel-of-record on a case-by-case basis.
 This affords me greater flexibility to work with just the right co-counsel for the case.